argoproj-labs/hera/docs/examples/workflows/dags/dag_diamond_with_script.md

-# Dag Diamond With Callable Script
+# Dag Diamond With Script

+This is the canonical "diamond" example shown in the README.

 === "Hera"